cah6/cah6.github.io/_posts/technology/2019-04-20-nix-haskell-3.md

 ### Using Nix instead of git submodules

 The source skeleton uses a git submodule to "import" the reflex-platform nix file.
 I had some issues getting this to work in my cloned repo (probably because I wiped the history), but that's fine -- by now we should be pros at importing Nix things!
 We know (from part 1 of this series) that we can use `fetchFromGitHub` to get a repository, and `nix-prefetch-git` to find the correct sha256 value.
-Looking at the [skeleton](https://github.com/ElvishJerricco/reflex-project-skeleton) again, we see that it's pinning `reflex-platform` that starts with `7e002c5`, so we can run:
+Looking at the [skeleton](https://github.com/ElvishJerricco/reflex-project-skeleton) again, we see that it's pinning a `reflex-platform` commin that starts with `7e002c5`, so we can run:
 ```bash
 nix-prefetch-git https://github.com/reflex-frp/reflex-platform.git 7e002c5
 ```